softwareguru/airflowsummit-website/content/sessions/2025/o16-automating-threat-intelligence-with-airflow-xdr-and-llms-using-the-mitre-att-ck-framework.md

  - /images/sessions/2025/automating-threat-intelligence-with-airflow-xdr-and-llms-using-the-mitre-att-ck-framework.png
 ---

 Security teams often face alert fatigue from massive volumes of raw log data.
-This session demonstrates how to combine Apache Airflow, Wazuh, and LLMs to build automated pipelines for smarter threat triage—grounded in the MITRE ATT&CK framework.
+This session demonstrates how to combine Apache Airflow, XDR, and LLMs to build automated pipelines for smarter threat triage—grounded in the MITRE ATT&CK framework.

-We’ll explore how Airflow can orchestrate a full workflow: ingesting Wazuh alerts, using LLMs to summarize log events, matching behavior to ATT&CK tactics and techniques, and generating enriched incident summaries.
+We’ll explore how Airflow can orchestrate a full workflow: ingesting XDR alerts, using LLMs to summarize log events, matching behavior to ATT&CK tactics and techniques, and generating enriched incident summaries.
 With AI-powered interpretation layered on top of structured threat intelligence, teams can reduce manual effort while increasing context and clarity.

 You’ll learn how to build modular DAGs that automate:

-	•	Parsing and routing Wazuh alerts,
+* Parsing and routing XDR alerts,
-	•	Querying LLMs for human-readable summaries,
+* Querying LLMs for human-readable summaries,
-	•	Mapping IOCs to ATT&CK using vector similarity or prompt templates,
+* Mapping IOCs to ATT&CK using vector similarity or prompt templates,
-	•	Outputting structured threat reports for analysts.
+* Outputting structured threat reports for analysts.

-The session includes a real-world example integrating open-source tools and public ATT&CK data, and will provide reusable components for rapid adoption.
+The session includes a Case study integrating open-source tools and public ATT&CK data, and will provide reusable components for rapid adoption.
 If you’re a SecOps engineer or ML practitioner in cybersecurity, this talk gives you a practical blueprint to deploy intelligent, scalable threat automation.